 \subsection{Posterior distribution over temperature and radiative forcing}

-In FaIRGP, the surface temperature response and the radiative forcing model can both be informed by global temperature observations.
-Using standard GP regression techniques~\cite{rasmussen2005gaussian}, FaIRGP can learn from data how to deviate from its backbone impulse response model to best account for actual temperature observations.
-The resulting model can then be used to emulate future temperatures, benefiting from both the robustness of its prior, and the flexibility of GP regression.
-As we will demonstrate it in Section~\ref{section:global-experiments}, we can inform FaIRGP with historical observations and climate model data.
+In FaIRGP, the surface temperature response and the radiative forcing model can both be informed by global temperature data.
+Using standard GP regression techniques~\cite{rasmussen2005gaussian}, FaIRGP can learn from data how to deviate from its backbone impulse response model to best account for actual temperature simulated by a climate model.
+The resulting model can then be used to emulate future temperatures, benefiting from both the robustness of its prior and the flexibility of GP regression.
+As we will demonstrate in Section~\ref{section:global-experiments}, we can inform FaIRGP with historical observations and climate model data.